 I also work on natural language semantics (neo-Davidsonian event semantics), and on questions in the history of analytic philosophy, the philosophy of sociology, and action theory.

-Follow me on philpeople and academia, or email me: balc@mit.edu.
+Follow me on philpeople or email me: balc@mit.edu.

 Lecturer in Philosophy in the Department of Linguistics and Philosophy